St. George, Maine: Education

 According to Roy Meservey, the first school in St. George served the children of Samuel Watts in the 1780s.
 In 1792, four school districts were laid out, and more were created as the town's population grew.
-At peak in the late 1800s, there were 18 or 20 schools in St. George.
+At their peak in the late 1800s, there were 18 or 20 schools in St. George.
 As the population decreased, most of the districts were consolidated, and by the 1950s, only four remained: St. George, Clark's Island, Port Clyde, and Tenants Harbor.
 In 1957, despite strong public opposition, the St. George, Clark's Island, and Port Clyde schools were all closed.
 Only Tenants Harbor remained, which all students since have attended under the unified name 'St. George School.'
 St. George School is a public K–8 school operated by the St. George Municipal School Unit, and has 180 students.

 St. George High School was established in 1894 in the sail loft over Long's Store.
 Its building was erected in 1900, graduating its first class in 1901.
 It, too, closed as a result of population decline, graduating its last class in 1962.
 For the 1962–1963 academic year, high school students attended Georges Valley High School in Thomaston.
 The old building was used as the new elementary school, before being demolished a few years later and replaced by the current town office and fire station.

-Starting in the 2015–2015 academic year, St. George students in grades 9–12 began attending one of five schools of their choice:
+Starting in the 2015–2016 academic year, St. George students in grades 9–12 began attending one of five schools of their choice: